CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/troubleshooting/installation.md

 Retry rabbitmqctl start_app --erlang-cookie $ErlangCookie --longnames  .
 Attempt 20
 ```

 It means there is probably something wrong with the certificate verification with RabbitMQ.
-Please report issues like this to [Cortex Service Portal][].
+Please report issues like this to [CORTEX Service Portal][].

 To work around this error, either uninstall the platform and reinstall it using a different certificate, otherwise disable peer-to-peer verification in RabbitMQ by carrying out the following steps: